DevExpress-Examples/xaf-how-to-show-a-hyper-link-url-email-etc-for-a-business-class-property/Readme.md

 <!-- default badges end -->
 # XAF - How to show a hyper link (URL, email, etc.) for a business class property

- This example shows custom [Property Editors](https://docs.devexpress.com/eXpressAppFramework/113097/ui-construction/view-items-and-property-editors/property-editors) that provide access to object fields with email address or URL displayed as clickable text.
+ This example shows custom [Property Editors](https://docs.devexpress.com/eXpressAppFramework/113097/ui-construction/view-items-and-property-editors/property-editors) that provide access to object fields with an email address or URL as clickable text.

 To validate a URL, these editors use a combined `RexEx` mask.
 The default regular expression is: